mrmostafaei/jalalidatepicker/example/README.md

-# jalali_calendar_example
+# jalalidatepicker_example

-Demonstrates how to use the jalali_calendar plugin.
+Demonstrates how to use the jalalidatepicker plugin.

 ## Getting Started